sharklang/sharklang/README.md

 The first runtime stack chosen is:

-- [Flutter](https://flutter.dev) on the Front End side to offer native apps on all platforms
+- [Flutter](https://flutter.dev) on the Front End side to offer native apps on all platforms using dart and very usefull http object for rest service calls
-- [Vertx](https://vertx.io) and [RocksDB](https://rocksdb.org) on GKE/Docker on the back end side, providing REST API, using LZ4 compression
+- [Vertx](https://vertx.io) and [RocksDB](https://rocksdb.org) on GKE/Docker on the back end side, providing REST API developped in Java in the leanest way, using LZ4 compression
-- Http/2 with compression over TLS 1.3 is used for transport (with openSSL, ALPN, HPACK, level 8 gzip compression) until HTTP/3 is supported by Netty/Vertx
+- Http/2 with compression over TLS 1.2 is used for transport until HTTP/3 is supported by Netty/Vertx and/or TLS 1.3 is supported by Flutter/Dart which will inevitably come in due time
 - [FlattBuffers](https://google.github.io/flatbuffers) for serialized data, in the database and over the network
 <p align="center"><img src="/img/SharkLangLogos.png"></p>
-Indeed native apps are leaner than web applications running on the browser, hence the choice of Flutter.
+Indeed native apps are leaner than web applications running on the browser, hence the choice of Flutter, that also facilitates adoption with the largest deployment offer (IOs, Android, Desktop, Web).

 Then on the backend side, running in a container is not only more mainstream, which is required for adoption, but also more optimal in terms of hardware resources usage in data centers.
 As for the choice of GKE, it is mostly due to Google head start on being carbon neutral compared to competitors.

-Vertx is a mature framework with optimal usage of CPU resources.
+Vertx is a mature framework with optimal usage of CPU resources used by very trendy Java frameworks such as Quarkus.
 Indeed it uses an event loop approach with a callback programming style.
 It is naturally combining this optimized thread resource usage design with non-blocking APIs for IOs across the board.
-This makes it a good candidate to reduce CO2 emissions whilst sticking to mainstream java frameworks: a lower number of kernel threads are used and are not wasting time waiting for IOs.
+This makes it a good candidate to reduce CO2 emissions whilst sticking to mainstream Java frameworks: a lower number of kernel threads are used and are not wasting time waiting for IOs.
 The ranking by [the last Techempower Round 20](https://www.techempower.com/benchmarks/#section=data-r20&hw=ph&test=composite) is a good illustration of that.

 The trade-off of such a platform is that programming is complicated and would require skilfull developers: "callback-hell" is a known maintainability anti-pattern, especially for simple business applications...
 But in our case, Sharklang DSLs are hiding the complexity of that programming style.

 The collocation with a lean database engine like RocksDB is a lot less classical, and combined with the proposal to rely on application level sharding for scalability, this is what makes the Sharklang technical architecture really lean and carbon efficient, as described in the last section.
 Even if it is not yet mainstream, RocksBD is a mature storage solution, used by many modern frameworks like [Apache Kafka](https://kafka.apache.org/), [YugabyteDB](https://www.yugabyte.com/) or [CockroachDB](https://www.cockroachlabs.com/product/).
 And for business applications in a microservice architecture, it does the job in the leanest way, with less network hops and cross nodes synchronizations than with a Cassandra or Google Spanner.

-Unfortunately, HTTP/3 is not yet fully available on Netty/Vertx yet, but this is being implemented.
+Unfortunately, HTTP/3 is not yet fully available either on Netty/Vertx or on FlatBuffer/Dart yet, but this is being implemented.
 It will provide another level of network communication optimization, which is often overlooked when optimizing performance, whilst it is responsible for a large portion of the carbon footprint.

 In the end, other backend runtimes will also follow as more deployment options, because innovations will continue to optimize performance and energy efficiency, and because the decoupling of the DSLs will allow it.
-Possible candidates could then be Rust/Actix or C/C++ with emerging frameworks like [lightning]().
+Possible probably leaner candidates could then be Rust/Actix or C/C++ with emerging frameworks like [Lithium](https://github.com/matt-42/lithium/).
 The initial choice of Java is because it is more mainstream than Rust, and easier to manage and generate with xText than C/C++.
-And also because optimal Java code with the best JIT compilers options (Graal) can be close enough to C/Rust on the CPU footprint side (less so for memory).
+And also because optimal Java code with the best JIT compilers options (Graal) can be close enough to C/Rust on the CPU footprint side, and can also now be AOT compiled with GraaVM to provide leaner memory footprint.

+With all deployment options pre-packaged (native Kubernetes, compiled with GraalVM, relying on Vertx...), the direction is very close to the one taken by [Quarkus](https://quarkus.io/).
+It is still a lot narrower and more framed and opinionated, as focusing on business applications, low carbon footprint, mantainability, and using DSLs rather than maven automation and pure java code with a collection of mainstream customized annotations and frameworks.

+A last word on key design patterns for the business rules generated in Java:

+- limit memory allocation and garbage collection by using factories of Flatbuffers mutable Value Objects
+- inline business functions depending on their size and complexity into adequately sized Vertx Verticles
+- use native java types as much as possible
+- use caching in a balanced way (size vs usage frequency or value added for deterministic result caching)